MiamiOH-CSE274/Interactive-Debugging/README.md

 In the previous step, you should have discovered that the line “double p3x = sideLength -1;” is incorrect.
 Instead, it should be “double p3x = sideLength/2.0;”.
 Make the change, and re-run your program to see how it affects the output.

 * 12.a) What is still wrong with the output?
+It is only printing out part of the right side of the triangle.

 Step 13
 -------
 Things are looking pretty good now.
 We have something triangle-like, and the top point is in the right place.
 Something still seems weird though … it is as if the little hopping bug prefers to jump down and to the right … there ARE some 8s in the left half of the screen, but almost all of the triangles seem heavily skewed to the left, and down.

 * 13.a) Which portion of the code do you think is causing the problem?
 If you aren’t sure, you can try repeating step 4, as well as looking over the code.
+I can't seem to find any obvious reasons why it would be printing incorrectly, so I am guessing that the code is creating the triangle wrong.

 Step 14
 -------